Key Specs of Lexus ES

-Lexus ES 300h Variants and Price: The Lexus ES 300h is available only in a single variant, priced at Rs 59.13 lakh (ex-showroom pan-India).
+Lexus ES 300h Variants and Price: The ES 300h is available in a single variant that is priced at Rs 59.95 lakh (ex-showroom pan-India).

-Lexus ES 300h Features: In terms of safety, the ES 300h is equipped with features such as 10 airbags, ABS with EBD, hill launch assist, vehicle stability control, tyre pressure monitoring system and ISOFIX child seat anchors.
-Other features on offer include 14-way electrically adjustable driver seat, 12-way electrically adjustable passenger seat, power reclining rear seats, cruise control, head-up display, wireless mobile charger, 3-zone climate control, powered rear sunshade, rain-sensing wipers, 17-speaker Mark Levinson music system, front and rear parking sensors and reverse parking camera.
+Lexus ES 300h Features: In terms of safety, the ES 300h is equipped with features such as ten airbags, ABS with EBD, hill launch assist, vehicle stability control, tyre pressure monitoring system, and ISOFIX child seat anchors.
+The ES 300h also comes with comfort features including cruise control, a head-up display, and three-zone climate control.

 Lexus ES price list (Variants)